instance-id/Tommy.Serializer/README.md

 #### NOTE: Work in progress.
 Not quite fully featured/functional yet.
 The primary goal of this library is to add automatic serialization/deserialization of a class instance to the [Tommy Toml library](https://github.com/dezhidki/Tommy).

 ##### At the current moment, serializing an instance of a class/data model of properties will/should work with most primary data types.
+Deserialization back from file to a class instance will come next.

 ## Installation